dingxiong/dingxiong.github.io/_posts/2024-01-12-llvm-introduction.md

 not allowed for the angle style import.
 Also, there is a parameter `NoCurDirSearch` to disable this behavior. `Includers` here is set to the current file's full path.

+## IR

+When I read paper "The LLVM Instruction Set and Compilation Strategy", I surprisingly found that LLVM .o file contains IR code, but not machine code.
+This is quite different from GCC.
+In GCC, source code is first preprocessed, and then compiled to assembly, i.e., .s files.
+Then this .s file is assemblied to .o file, and finally linked by the linker.
+So this means LLVM's linker can potentially do more optimization.

+TODO: find some reference on LLVM linker performance.
+It may be much slower than the gcc equivalent.